3 Ways Retail Marketers Orchestrate Perfect Omnichannel Customer Experiences

 Marketers are responsible for at least half of the equation.
 The interactions that potential customers have—whether with marketing content or on marketing-owned channels—are a sizable component of the customer experience.

-Here’s how retail marketers can own their CX responsibilities and beat the competition.
+Here’s how retail marketers can own their CX responsibilities, create an omnichannel retail experience and beat the competition.

 Marketing and the Omnichannel Customer Experience